InnoPhaseIoT/talaria_two_aws/README.md

 The application takes in ssid, passphrase, aws host name, aws port and thing name as must provide bootArgs and suspend as optional bootArgs.

-Certs and keys are stored in rootFS and read from app specific paths defined in the sample code.
+Certs and keys are stored in dataFS and read from app specific paths defined in the sample code.

+### sensor2cloud-aws for sensors available onboard in INP301x EVBA
+This app is a reference example for sensor2cloud-aws usecase.
+This app is similar to 'Shadow Sample' app, uses same boot-args and uses data from sensors available onboard in INP301x EVBA instead of simulated data.
+Boot-args are also similar to 'Shadow Sample' with one more boot-arg added, named 'sensor_poll_interval'

+Below are the shadow attributes used by this application --

+    temperature
+    pressure
+    humidity
+    opticalPower
+    sensorPollInterval
+    sensorSwitch

+Sensor's values are read periodically every 'sensorPollInterval' seconds and sent to AWS IoT Thing Shadow associated with the thing_name passed in boot-arg, if 'sensorSwitch' is ON.
+If 'sensorSwitch' is OFF, no values are sent but the app waits for incoming delta callbacks for . 'sensorSwitch' and 'sensorPollInterval'.

+On boot, 'sensorSwitch' is forced to be ON ('true') and 'sensorPollInterval' is forced to be whatever value is passed using boot-arg 'sensor_poll_interval' (in seconds).
+Later this can be controlled by changing these attributes values in cloud and it takes effect on T2 running via shadow delta callbacks.

 ## Releases